 Notable honors include two ASCAP Morton Gould Young Composer Awards, a 2016 Charles Ives Scholarship from the American Academy of Arts and Letters, winner of the 2016-17 Symphony In C Young Composer's Composition, the grand prize in the 2015 PARMA Student Composer Competition, and the Gustav Klemm Award in Composition from the Peabody Institute.
 Lee has been named the Atlanta Symphony Youth Orchestra's Composer in Residence for the 2019-2020 season.

-Lee is currently a James B. Duke Fellow, Lee earned a Ph.D. from Duke University where he is pursuing his PhD in Composition, mentored by Scott Lindroth and Steve Jaffe.
-He earned the Master of Music degree at the Peabody institute, where he was the recipient of the Philip D. Glass Endowed Scholarship in Composition and studied with Michael Hersch.
-He received his Bachelor of Music degree from the Blair School of Music at Vanderbilt University in 2011, where he studied with Michael Rose, Michael Slayton, Stan Link, and Michael Kurek.
+As a James B. Duke Fellow, Lee earned a Ph.D. from Duke University where he was mentored by Scott Lindroth and Steve Jaffe.
+He earned a Master of Music degree from the Peabody Institute, where he studied with Michael Hersch.
+He earned a Bachelor of Music degree from the Blair School of Music at Vanderbilt University, where he studied with Michael Rose, Michael Slayton, Stan Link, and Michael Kurek.